rjspencer/docs/theming.md

 Recommended blocks: ActivityStreamView, BlogView
 Recommended pages: ActivityStreamList, BlogList

+### if:UserBelongsToFansiteTier
+Checks to see if the user is logged in and belongs to a specific tier in a fansite

+tier
+:	the specific tier to check to see if the user belongs to

+gt
+:	check to see if the user is greater than a specific tier

+lt
+:	check to see if the user is less than a specific tier

 ### if:UserIsAdmin
 Checks to see if the user is logged in and an admin of the current account